 Nowadays the majority of candidates are not only tech-savvy, they are also consumer-savvy; in particular the Millennials are choosy about the brands they work for.
 At the start of the pandemic and the introduction of the furlough scheme, we saw the reputation of a succession of traditional household names disintegrate within hours.
-Now more than ever it’s time to value your talent.
+Now more than ever it’s time to really value your talent.

-2. Structured Approach to Talent Management
+2. Structure Your Approach to Talent Management

 In an increasingly complex employment marketplace, for a company to attract top talent they need to be more agile, prepared, authentic and current.
 They should demonstrate robust IT infrastructures, visible plans to scale, and offer customer excellence, as well as a structured approach to Talent Management in order to provide opportunities for upskilling and promotion.

-3. Highlight Company Culture
+3. Highlight Your Company Culture

 4. Use Social Media and Referrals

-For recruitment to be successful organisations should no longer rely on placing recruitment ads and conducting one interview, which is still happening in many sectors.
+For recruitment to be successful, organizations should no longer rely on placing recruitment ads and conducting one interview, which is still happening in many sectors.
 In the UK over 80% of roles are reportedly now filled via social media, whether it be LinkedIn, Twitter or even Facebook.
 Internal company champions will often highlight friends who they identify as a good fit for a certain role so referrals are also working well.

 5. Ensure the Application Process is easy